-The ultimate aim of this course is to introduce students to concepts and foundational skills that will help them successfully write their master's thesis.
-As such, they will:
+As the ultimate aim of this course is to coach and prepare students to successfully write their master's thesis, students will:

-- 1. Learn what plagiarism is and how to avoid it; - 2.
-Develop or improve the ability to understand and interpret academic research papers and other reading in English.
+- 1. Learn what plagiarism is and how to avoid it; - Develop or improve the ability to understand and interpret academic research papers and other reading in English.
 "Interpret" means the ability to paraphrase and summarize what you have read in your own words.
-This is key for all academic writing and is essential for a successful thesis; - 3.
-Exercise critical thinking and express ideas to be demonstrated in written work, with a clearly stated thesis, supporting evidence, and appropriate in-text citations and references.
+This is key for all academic writing and is essential for a successful thesis; - Exercise critical thinking and express ideas to be demonstrated in written work, with a clearly stated thesis, supporting evidence, and appropriate in-text citation and references.